 ].
 The flowers open in sunny weather and do not open on dull cloudy days[

-A climbing plant, attaching itself to other plants by means of tendrils that are produced at the leaf axils.
+A fast-growing, climbing plant, attaching itself to other plants by means of tendrils that are produced at the leaf axils.

 Plants in this genus are notably resistant to honey fungus[